faranalytics/memoir/README.md

 ## The Meta Object.

-The formatter function passed to the constructor of the Formatter has the signature:
+The formatter function passed to the constructor of the Formatter can have the signature:

-`(formatter: (message: MessageT, meta: Meta) => FormatT`
+`(formatter: (message: MessageT, meta: IMeta) => FormatT`

-The meta object contains the properties:
+The interface to the meta object contains the properties:
 * level: the Level,
 * func: the name of the function,
 * url: the stack trace URL,